pnoen/SCD2_2022/major_project/README.md

 when searching for an entry.
 This leads to some lemmas leading to the entry not being found.

+- To use the menu bar buttons, you need to click on the text.

 # Level of Implementation
 - Pass
 - Credit